luifermoron/Rails-Code-Generator/README.md

 From a empty Rails project generated, this rails code generator can generate:
   * Models with Associations
   * Controllers
-  * Views wiht material design
+  * Views with material design
-  * Gem file with some usefull gems
+  * Gem file
   * Migrations files

 **prerequisites**